-Similarly-specced Wi-Fi broadcasters generally deliver the same coverage.
+Wi-Fi broadcasters of the same frequency band and broadcasting power generally deliver the same coverage.

 Specifically, they are all the same if you measure the signal reach alone.
-What differentiates them is their sustained speeds and signal stability — how the quality of their Wi-Fi signals changes as you increase the distance.
-And that generally varies from one model to another.
+What differentiates them is their sustained speeds and signal stability, or how the quality of their Wi-Fi signals changes as you increase the distance.
+And that generally varies from one model or Wi-Fi standard to another.

 In real-world usage, chances are your router’s Wi-Fi range is much shorter than you’d like.
 That’s because Wi-Fi signals are sensitive to interferences and obstacles.

 While the Wi-Fi range doesn’t depend on the channel width, the wider a channel, the less stable it might become — it’s more susceptible to interference.

 The new 6GHz band generally doesn’t suffer from interference other than when you use multiple broadcasters nearby.
 On the other hand, the 2.4GHz and 5GHz have a long list of things that can harm their ranges.

 Common 2.4 GHz interference sources